rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 [Foxtrot] was created by Jan Hohenheim ([@janhohenheim]) as an all-in-one starting point for 3D projects made in Bevy.
 While he appreciated that other Bevy templates showed nicely how to wire up systems and setup a game loop, he was missing a showcase for commonly used features that are scattered around various libraries.
-So he created Foxtrot, where he collected most basic features he could need for future projects or jams.
-The [latest release] features:
+So he created Foxtrot, where he collected the most basic features he could need for future projects or jams.
+The [latest release]
+features:

 - loading a 3D level from GLTF files
 - automatically assigning physics colliders